okuvshynov/slowllama/README.md

 0. Maybe there's none;
 1. The use-case is not doing research/iterate.
 The way I thought about it was to finetune something based on small amount of new local data.
 Something where it would be fine to just let it run finetuning overnight every day.
-2. Training settings are suboptimal, we can try optimizer with momentum, different learning rate schedule, batch size, sequence length, lora rank, etc.
-3. There are some further optimizations: prefetch the weights and inputs, save inputs asynchronously
+2. There are some further optimizations: prefetch the weights and inputs, save inputs asynchronously
-4. The tests here were done on oldest available M1.
+3. The tests here were done on oldest available M1.
 Modern higher-end laptops with M2 Max should have ~5x GPU performance, and upcoming models might be even more powerful.
-5. Computation is done in float32.
+4. Computation is done in float32.
 MPS device doesn't support bfloat16, but supports float16 - we can look at that.
-6. This approach can be used not only for original llama2 by Meta, but for smaller models with similar architecture, for example ones produced by [llama2.c](https://github.com/karpathy/llama2.c).
+5. This approach can be used not only for original llama2 by Meta, but for smaller models with similar architecture, for example ones produced by [llama2.c](https://github.com/karpathy/llama2.c).
 These might just fit into memory though.
-7. If we can amortize the IO well on machines with single nVidia GPU and fast storage we should be able to finetune large models in reasonable time.
-Fast storage is cheaper than H100.

 ### Project structure